Install peacemakr

 echo "Hello Encrypted World" | peacemakr -encrypt

-Wait.
-What key was used to encrypt?
+Ok.
+But what key was just used to encrypt?

 If you haven’t done so already, you need to signup for a free account to use your own keys, or else you’re just using the publicly available